Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around crude price surge, it can genuinely reprice Exxon Mobil.
+If a headline materially changes expectations around crude price rebound, it can genuinely reprice Exxon Mobil.

 Refining margin expansion